List Colouring Squares of Planar Graphs: Overview of the proof of Theorem

-Combining Lemmas \ref{lemrem}, \ref{lemnotover}, and~\ref{lemeuler} yields Theorem~\ref{mt}.
 Thus, we need only prove the last two of these lemmas.
 The proof of Lemma~\ref{lemeuler} is given in the next section.
-The proof of Lemma~\ref{lemnotover} is much more complicated and forms the bulk of the paper.
+The proof of Lemma~\ref{lemnotover2} is much more complicated and forms the bulk of the paper.
 We follow the approach developed by Kahn~\cite{Kahn00} for his proof that the list chromatic index of a multigraph is asymptotically equal to its fractional chromatic number.
-We need to modify the proof so it can handle our situation in which we have a graph which is slightly more than a line graph and in which we have lists with fewer colours than he permitted.
+We need to modify the proof so it can handle our situation in which we have a graph which is slightly more than a line graph and in which we have lists with fewer colours than Kahn permitted.
 We defer any further discussion to Section~\ref{secnotover}.